Sana Caves: Architecture of Shana Dungar Buddhist Caves, Una Taluk

 Cave 26 and Cave 13 are different from the others.
 They have long verandahs with simple pillars resting on raised basements.
 These function as a support system for the beams above.
 The monasteries are also exquisitely designed with pillared verandahs which usually contain up to 4 cells at the back.
 The presence of benches around the hall is also an important feature of these caves.

 The layout of Cave 48 is very different from the rest.
 It contains two halls of different dimensions.
 These halls contain benches around their perimeter.
 Most of the caves were carved at different heights and levels in the spur and could be approached by simple stairs cut into the rock.
 The presence of multiple tanks in this group of caves bears evidence to the importance given to water harvesting.
 With rock cut walls present on three sides and an oblong mouth on the other, these tanks were perfect for retaining water during the bleaker seasons.
 This architectural design has also been noticed in the Kanheri caves near Mumbai in Maharashtra.

-These caves are distinctive in nature and are marked by their austere and simplistic designs.
-Most tourists notice a complete absence of engravings and ornate carvings—which are present in most of the other Buddhist caves in Gujarat.
-The caves also contain three chaitya grihas, which possess apsidal walls and flat ceilings.
-These caves are oft visited by tourists looking for deeper insights into the art forms and architectural designs of the Buddhist period.
-The caves are a focal point of interest for scholars, researchers and students too.
-A walk through Sana Caves takes you to exciting viharas, which refers to pillared verandahs containing one or two cells.
-These cells have rock cut benches inside them that were probably used for resting, sitting or taking shelter during the rains.
-Sana Caves is also known for its scenic beauty and provides a retreat to tourists wishing to enjoy the beauty and charm of the topographical landscapes beyond.
+These caves are distinctive for their simplistic designs.
+Featuring a noticeable absence of engravings and ornate carvings—which are present in most of the other Buddhist caves in Gujarat.
+The caves contain three chaitya grihas, which possess apsidal walls and flat ceilings.
+A walk through Sana Caves takes you to viharas, which refers to pillared verandahs containing one or two cells.
+These cells containing rock cut benches inside them, most likely used for resting, sitting or taking shelter during the rains.
+The Sana Caves are a focal point of interest for scholars, researchers and students looking for deeper insights into the art forms and architectural designs of the Buddhist period, and known by tourists for providing a retreat to those wishing to enjoy the topographical landscapes beyond.